octo-technology/OpenTezos/docs/ligo/introduction.md

 <br/>

-The goal of this module is to allow a developer to install the LIGO transpiler on his operating system and give him the essential skills to write and deploy his first smart contract onto the Tezos blockchain.
+The goal of this module is to allow a developer to install the LIGO compiler on his operating system and give him the essential skills to write and deploy his first smart contract onto the Tezos blockchain.
 PascaLigo will be used throughout this module.